HenryLoenwind/enderio-wiki/Fluids.md

 It can be used to repair items enchanted with Mending in a Fluid Tank or it can be collected into an Experience Obelisk.

+## Liquid Sunshine

+Liquid Sunshine can be made in [[The Vat]] from Fire Water and can be used as a Catalyst Fluid in the Weather Obelisk to stop Rain or Thunderstorms.

+## Cloud Seed

+Cloud Seed can be made in [[The Vat]] from Water and can be used as a Catalyst Fluid in the Weather Obelisk to create Rain.

+It can also be used in [[The Vat]] to make Concentrated Cloud Seed.

+## Concentrated Cloud Seed

+Concentrated Cloud Seed can be made in [[The Vat]] from Cloud Seed and can be used as a Catalyst Fluid in the Weather Obelisk to create Thunderstorms.